nextleap-project/countermitm/source/new.rst

 our active attacker *cannot* observe or modify data transferred via the trusted channel.

-..
-  TODO: where is the non-malleability is needed?
-What is the non-malleability property that this requires.
-Would it not be better to have or suggest authenticated encryption

-The Setup Contact protocol requires that the underlying encryption scheme is non-malleable.
-In the case of OpenPGP this is achieved with Modification Detection Codes (MDC - see section 5.13 and 5.14 of RFC 4880).
-Implementers need to make sure to verify these and treat invalid or missing MDCs as an error.

 Here is a conceptual step-by-step example of the proposed UI and administrative message workflow for establishing a secure contact between two contacts,